conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 description: Securing Conduktor Gateway
 ---

-There are two stages of secuirty configuration to consider when securing your Gateway.
+There are two stages of security configuration to consider when securing your Gateway.

  - The connection between Kafka clients and the Gateway
  - The connection between the Gateway and the Kafka cluster